 Apply operations over dimensions by name:

-Select values by label instead of integer location:
+Select values by label (or logical location) instead of integer location:

 Mathematical operations (e.g.,